 \section{Introduction and background}

-The Level Ancestor (LA) problem is a fundamental problem on trees, which is defined as follows: Given a rooted tree $T$ with $n$ nodes, and queries of the form LA($v, d$), where $v$ is a tree node and $d$ an integer, find the depth $d$ ancestor of node $v$, meaning the $d$th vertex on the path from the root to $v$.
-Naively, such queries can be answer in $\bigO(n)$ without the use of any auxiliary data structure, or alternatively one could precompute all possible queries using $\bigO(n^2)$ time and space, allowing for constant time bounded queries.
+The Level Ancestor (LA) problem is a fundamental problem on trees, defined as follows: Given a rooted tree $T$ with $n$ nodes, and queries of the form LA($v, d$), where $v$ is a tree node and $d$ a non-negative integer, find the depth $d$ ancestor of node $v$, meaning the $d$th vertex on the path from the root to $v$.
+Naively, such queries can be answered in $\bigO(n)$ without the use of any auxiliary data structure, or alternatively one could precompute all possible queries in $\bigO(n^2)$ time and space, allowing for constant time bounded queries.

 The level ancestor problem is related to the extensively studied Least Common Ancestor (LCS) problem.
 Indeed, Harel and Tarjan \cite{Ha84} use level ancestors as a subroutine of an LCA algorithm.
 Level ancestors are used as part of space-efficient ordinal trees \cite{Ge06}, which can be used for the representation of XML documents that support XPath queries.
 Level ancestor queries are part of the primitive operations that are supported by other compressed data structures \cite{Sa06} and are used in range-aggregate queries in trees \cite{Yu09}.